Meamarian/DRI-HeteroPktProc/EnergyTracer/README.md

 EnergyTracer is a cross-layer observability framework for DPDK packet-processing systems.
 It aligns DPDK dataplane events, Linux CPU power-state activity, and hardware energy measurements on a common timeline.

-The framework is described in:
+The framework is described in :

 **EnergyTracer: Energy Analysis of Packet Processing Events in DPDK-Based Applications**